jasdefer/DotnetGraph/README.md

 var shortestPathResult2 = DijkstraAlgorithm.GetShortestPath(dijkstraNodes, 1, 4);
 ```

-So you can either chose the convenient but computational slower approach and just let the algorithm convert your input.
+So, you can either chose the convenient but computational slower approach and just let the algorithm convert your input.
 Alternatively, you can pass the algorithm specific implementations and get a solution faster.
 The latter approach is recommended if you need to run an algorithm multiple times on the same set of nodes.
 E.g. finding the shortest paths between many pairs of origin and destination nodes, because the nodes does not need to be converted for every computation of the shortest path.